We do not currently accept online submissions.

 References – when mentioned in the text, references should be listed in chronological order, separated by a semi-colon.
 Citation of work by one or two authors should be in full (Owen 1980; Bannister & Walker 1998), but where there are more than two authors, the citation should be abbreviated to et al. (Worden et al.) in the text.
 When different groups of authors with the same ﬁrst author and date occur, they should be cited as (Thomson et al. 1991a, b).

-In the reference list, the references should be given in alphabetical order, all authors’ names being quoted, with the journal name in full and in italics.
+In the reference list, the references should be given in alphabetical order by name of the ﬁrst author, then by name of the second author (where only one co-author) and then by publication year.
+All authors’ names should be quoted, with the journal name in full and in italics.
 For example:

 Baldassarre, G.A. & Bolen, E.G. 1994.
 Waterfowl Ecology and Management.
 Wiley & Sons, New York, USA.